Table of contents

 To identify the type of tool you need, figure out your business goals to see which aspects of your marketing strategy you need to cover using reporting tools.

-Reporting tools are generally limited to compiling reports and structuring information.
+Reporting tools or reporting software are generally limited to compiling reports and structuring information.
 They’re aimed at finding insights fast, even without sophisticated visualization.

 Business intelligence tools, in contrast, handle a wider variety of tasks, including analyzing and visualizing information.
 They collect information from different business sources, transform it, and create charts to help you easily find insights.